NYRR Sustainability

 All events throughout the year will include the option for runners to offset their emissions at checkout.

-When I donate toward the purchase carbon offsets at checkout, where exactly does the money go?
+When I donate toward the purchase of carbon offsets at checkout, where exactly does the money go?

 One hundred percent of the money goes to purchasing verified carbon offsets, similar to the improved forest management projects in our NYRR Team for Climate inaugural portfolio.
 Click here to read more about the projects with our partner Anew Climate, a global climate solutions leader.